cwagdev/RWDevCon-Inspiration-Craftsmanship/CraftsmanshipSlides.md

 #[fit]Inspire

-^ Today I am here to inspire you all to (or continue to) practice and exude craftsmanship.
+^ Today I am here to inspire you all to start or continue to practice and exude craftsmanship.

 ^ In almost every case, when we start a new project we all aspire to "do things the right way" or "fully unit test" or "... just not *that* again".